Luigibarte4563/udd-courses-api/README.md

 ```
 udd-courses-api/
-â”‚
+│
-â”œâ”€â”€ index.html          # Landing page and documentation site
+├── index.html          # Landing page and documentation site
-â”œâ”€â”€ css/
+├── css/
-â”‚   â””â”€â”€ styles.css      # All styling
+│   └── styles.css      # All styling
-â”œâ”€â”€ js/
+├── js/
-â”‚   â””â”€â”€ main.js         # Fetches the data and powers the UI
+│   └── main.js         # Fetches the data and powers the UI
-â”œâ”€â”€ scripts/
+├── scripts/
-â”‚   â””â”€â”€ generate-endpoints.js  # Regenerates the by-ID JSON files
+│   └── generate-endpoints.js  # Regenerates the by-ID JSON files
-â””â”€â”€ data/
+└── data/
-    â”œâ”€â”€ courses.json    # THE API â€” all the course data
+    ├── courses.json    # THE API — all the course data
-    â”œâ”€â”€ schools/        # One file per school: schools/{id}.json
+    ├── schools/        # One file per school: schools/{id}.json
-    â””â”€â”€ courses/        # One file per program: courses/{id}.json
+    └── courses/        # One file per program: courses/{id}.json
 ```

 The "API" is the folder `data/`.
 The website fetches it with normal `fetch()` calls and renders it, just like any client app would.